 Ananya Mukherjee Reed Biography

 Prior to joining UBC in November 2018, Professor Mukherjee Reed spent more than two decades at Canada’s third-largest university, York University in Toronto, where she undertook many leadership roles.
-Most recently she was Dean of the Faculty of Liberal Arts and Professional Studies.
-This is the largest liberal arts Faculty in Canada with a vibrant community of 23,000 students, including 3,000 international students from 123 countries.
-She also served as Associate Vice-President Research in 2014 and as the Chair of the Department of Political Science from 2011 to 2014.
+Most recently she was Dean of the Faculty of Liberal Arts and Professional Studies (2015-2018).
+This is the largest liberal arts Faculty in Canada, with a vibrant community of 23,000 students, including 3,000 international students from 123 countries.
+She also served as Associate Vice-President Research in 2014 and as the Chair of the Department of Political Science (2011-2014).

 Public engagement has always been an integral part of Professor Mukherjee Reed’s scholarly work.
 She has written and commented frequently in the media and has been interviewed by the Toronto Star, Los Angeles Times, Seattle Times, BBC online, The Hindu, Radio France, TV Ontario, the CBC, OMNI TV, and others.
 Both at UBC and York she has conceptualized and launched several public engagement events such as the Festival of Ideas, Asian Heritage Month celebrations and a webinar series on addressing systemic racism.

 Ananya is a great believer in the power of culture and creativity to forge communities across geographic and other divides.
 An avid lover of poetry, Professor Mukherjee Reed passionately promotes the works of Asia’s first Nobel Laureate, the poet and philosopher Rabindranath Tagore.